chornge/audio-epistles/README.md

 ## Automation

-To use cron, run `crontab -e`
+To use cron, (run `crontab -e` on macOs)

-For every hour (on the hour), paste into crontab:
+For every hour (on the hour), use:

 ```
 0 * * * * cd audio-epistles && cargo run --release >> cron.log 2>&1
 ```

-OR to run Weekdays (M-F) at noon, paste:
+OR to run Weekdays (M-F) at noon, use:

 ```
 0 12 * * 1-5 cd audio-epistles && cargo run --release >> cron.log 2>&1
 ```

-OR to run Wednesdays at 9:00pm, paste:
+OR to run Wednesdays at 9:00pm, use:

 ```
 0 21 * * 3 cd audio-epistles && cargo run --release >> cron.log 2>&1